 General Training module:

-Considering to study at a university or vocational education in New Zealand?
-Than you need the Academic module.
+Considering studying at a university or vocational education in New Zealand?
+Then you need the Academic module.

 If there are ambiguities, which module is the right one, our consultants are happy to assist and provide advice.